Tax season starting two weeks early this year thanks to COVID, IRS funding - NewsBreak

 Tax season starting two weeks early this year thanks to COVID, IRS funding

-WASHINGTON (AP) — This year’s tax filing season will begin on Jan.
-24, 17 days earlier than last year, the Internal Revenue Service announced Monday.
+WASHINGTON — This year’s tax filing season will begin on Jan.
+24, the Internal Revenue Service announced Monday.
+That’s 17 days earlier than last year.

 The IRS is warning that a resurgence of COVID-19 infections on top of less funding authorization from Congress than the Biden administration had requested could make this filing season particularly challenging.

-“The pandemic continues to create challenges, but the IRS reminds people there are important steps they can take to help ensure their tax return and refund don’t face processing delays,” IRS Commissioner Chuck Rettig said.2021 taxes: IRS deadline back in April despite pandemic
+“The pandemic continues to create challenges, but the IRS reminds people there are important steps they can take to help ensure their tax return and refund don’t face processing delays,” IRS Commissioner Chuck Rettig said.

 It is also import for taxpayers who received a COVID-19 relief Economic Impact Payment last year or who got an advance Child Tax Credit payment to make sure they report the correct amount on their tax returns to avoid processing delays, Rettig said.